mateuszjanczak/mateuszjanczak/README.md

 ### Hello, I'm Mateusz Janczak 🥷 Software Engineer from Poland! 💻

-I have been working in the fantastic Schibsted Payment team 🫶 for two years as a Backend Developer.
+I have been working in the fantastic Schibsted Payment team 🫶 for three years as a Backend Developer.
 We develop internal product - [Payment Gateway](https://www.schibsted.pl/news/payment-gateway-team/) 💰 that connects Scandinavian payment providers with Schibsted news media brands 📰.
 Additionally, I have graduated from engineering studies in the field of computer science 🎓 with a bachelor's degree.

 I develop software/infrastructure 🔧 using: